PantelisGeorgiadis/dicom-imaging-webgpu/README.md

 - TypeScript for type-safe development.
 - WebGPU for GPU-accelerated computing.
 - DICOM image format support using the [dicom-parser][dicom-parser-url] library.
+- WebAssembly module to decode encapsulated transfer syntaxes (re-used from the [dcmjs-codecs][dcmjs-codecs-url] library).

 ## Current Status
 ⚠️ Work in Progress: This project is currently under active development and is not ready for production use.
 It should not be used for clinical or diagnostic purposes.